noahehall/theBookOfNoah/databases/mysql_new.md

         - 1 - enable binary logging

   - `show slave status`
+    - displays information (list of vars) on the slave thread
     - if any slave is reading the oldest file in the returned list, you may want to purge it
     - see `expire_logs_day` to shorten the amount of time logs are kept before being purge
   - `show binlog events`